 There are seven main concourses at Atlanta Hartsfield-Jackson Airport, serving both domestic and international flights.

-- Concourse A: There are two Delta Sky Clubs in Concourse A. The main one is located on the mezzanine level as soon as you get to the main level from the train.
-The other one, which is considerably smaller than the main Concourse A Delta Sky Club, is located across from Gate A17, next to P.F.
+- Concourse A: There are two Delta Sky Clubs in Concourse A. The main one is on the mezzanine level as soon as you get to the main level from the train.
+The other one, which is considerably smaller than the main Concourse A Delta Sky Club, is across from Gate A17, next to P.F.
 Chang’s.

 - Concourse C: You can find a Delta Sky Club near Gate C37

 - Concourse D: Just like Concourse A, there are two Delta Sky Clubs in this concourse.
 They are near Gates D12 and Gate D27.